Malaysia temple riot: Injured firefighter critically ill, lung function deteriorating

 "This is the result of his severe initial lung injury.
 At the same time, his renal function also has not improved where he continues to require dialysis support," the statement said.

-In view of this and after a multi-discipline team discussion, the institute decided to reinsert the veno-venous extracorporeal membrane oxygenation (VV-ECMO) system again at 9pm on Saturday to to support his respiratory system.
+In view of this and after a multi-discipline team discussion, the institute decided to reinsert the veno-venous extracorporeal membrane oxygenation (VV-ECMO) system again at 9pm on Saturday.

 "As such, Muhammad Adib is critically ill.
 In view of Muhammad Adib's condition, visitations are limited.
 We urge all Malaysians to continue praying for Muhammad Adib's recovery," the statement added.